advanced-security/sbom-generator-action/README.md

 # SBOM Generator

 This repository uses GitHub's dependency graph to automatically build an SBOM in SPDX 2.3 format.
-It supports the same [ecosystems](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) as the dependency graph, and does not support dependencies from the [dependency submission API](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/using-the-dependency-submission-api).
+It supports the same [ecosystems](https://docs.github.com/en/code-security/supply-chain-security/understanding-your-software-supply-chain/about-the-dependency-graph) as the dependency graph.
 If you need support for a different set of formats, we recommend having a look at the [Microsoft SBOM Tool](https://github.com/microsoft/sbom-tool), or Anchore's [Syft](https://github.com/anchore/syft).

 ## Usage
 ### GitHub Actions